3 months Premium FREE

 Summary

-Mastercard is an exceptional business operating a global payment duopoly with massive profit margins and pristine dividend safety.
-However, the current valuation around $494 (P/E 28.6) and a yield of 0.66% make it fundamentally unsuitable for new positions in an income-focused strategy requiring immediate yield.
-Existing shareholders should maintain positions given the flawless dividend growth and competitive moat, but new investors must wait for a significant market correction to create a viable entry point.
+Mastercard is an exceptional business operating a global payment duopoly with massive profit margins and a pristine dividend growth record.
+However, the current valuation at a 30.7x P/E offers limited upside, and the 0.66% yield falls well short of our strategy's income requirements.
+Existing shareholders should maintain positions given the exceptionally strong fundamentals, but new investors seeking immediate income should wait for a better entry point.

 Sector Context